Skip to content

 Matches in all rounds are single-legged, except for the semi-finals, which are played over two legs at the respective teams' home stadiums.

-The final was a two-legged affair from 1961 to 1966, but has been a single game ever since, with the most recent edition ending in a 2-0 win for Manchester United against Newcastle United on 26th February 2023.
+The final was a two-legged affair from 1961 to 1966, but has been a single game ever since, with the most recent edition ending in a 2-0 victory for Manchester City over Arsenal, courtesy of brace from Nico O'Reilly.

-The cup takes place throughout England and Wales, with the final usually held at Wembley Stadium on either the final Sunday in February or the first in March.
+The cup takes place throughout England and Wales, with the final held at Wembley Stadium.

-Cardiff’s Millennium/Principality Stadium did temporarily host the game while Wembley was being rebuilt between 2001 and 2007, while the trophy has also been lifted at Hillsborough, Old Trafford, Villa Park and Maine Road when the final has gone to a replay.
+Cardiff’s Millennium/Principality Stadium did temporarily host the final while Wembley was being rebuilt between 2001 and 2007, while the trophy has also been lifted at Hillsborough, Old Trafford, Villa Park and Maine Road when the final has gone to a replay, prior to extra-time and penalties becoming the method of splitting sides if the score is tied after 90 minutes.

 Aston Villa were the first-ever winners in 1961, beating Rotherham United 3-2 on aggregate over two legs.